 During our visit, what struck me most was how Ottawa balances its role as a seat of government with the warm, welcoming atmosphere of a smaller city.
 The ability to walk from historical monuments to creative neighbourhoods, passing both suited politicians and street artists along the way, gives Ottawa a character all its own.

-While this itinerary helps you see the highlights in a day, I found myself wishing we had planned for more time.
+While we saw the highlights on our Ottawa one day itinerary, I found myself wishing we had planned for more time.
 There’s something special about taking a morning to cycle along the Rideau Canal, stopping to watch boats navigate the locks, or spending an afternoon exploring the many museums that tell Canada’s story.
 The city reveals itself slowly, through conversations with friendly locals like our Airbnb hosts Annie and Vincent, through quiet moments in Major’s Hill Park watching the sunset paint Parliament Hill in golden light, and through the simple pleasure of wandering streets that blend European charm with Canadian hospitality.

 If you can extend your stay, Ottawa rewards those who linger.
 But even in a day, you’ll discover why this often-overlooked capital deserves its moment in the spotlight.
 Ottawa offers a uniquely Canadian brand of charm that stays with you long after you leave.